kdoore/CS2335-Gitbook/project-1-game-controller/score-update-and-display-functionality.md

 **modify**
 In the code below, we need to add code to allow us to find out the pointValue associated with each object we've collided with, then we pass those points to the UpdateScore( ) method of the gameController script component.

+###Basket.cs Code To Get Points from Apples, Rocks, and pass to GameController UpdateScore( )
 ```java
 //in Basket.cs